mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Procedures

-Elections are held between the first and last days of March excepting for the U1 rep, who is elected between the first and last days of September.
+Elections are held between the first and last days of March excepting the U1 rep, who is appointed between the first and last days of September.
 Vacancies are filled by elections at the discretion of the CRO.
 Elections can also be initiated and administered collectively by the executive committee by a 2/3 vote to fill vacancies and such elections will run for fifteen days starting from the day of the vote.

 ## Terms of Office

-The terms for members of the Executive Council are from the April 15 and last one year excepting the U1 rep, who starts on the day he/she is elected.
+The terms for members of the Executive Council are from the April 15 and last one year excepting the U1 rep, who starts on the day of election or selection.

 ## Order of Succession